timeout2x/ng2-radio-group/README.md

 # ng2-radio-group

-Checkbox group and radio group control for your angular2 applications using bootstrap3.
+Checkbox group and radio group control for your angular2 applications.
 Does not depend of jquery.
-If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.

 ![angular 2 radio groups and checkbox groups](https://raw.githubusercontent.com/pleerock/ng2-radio-group/master/resources/radio-group-example.png)